miguelwon/agente/README.md

     }

     @function_tool
-    def complete_task(self,joke:str):
+    def task_completed(self,joke:Annotated[str,"The joke to return"]):
-        """To be used as a tool to complete the task.
+        """To be used as a tool to complete the task.""" return joke

-        Args:
-            joke: The joke to return.
-        """
-        return joke